CodingItWrong/firehose-api/README.md

 # Firehose

 An open-source web app for link saving and sharing.
-Allows you to own your content and share it on the [IndieWeb](https://indieweb.org).
+Allows you to own and share your own content.

 An [iOS share extension app](https://github.com/CodingItWrong/Hydrant) is also available.